top of page

 Levels of Sleep Study Test

-Sleep study tests are categorized into different levels based on complexity and monitoring needs:
+Sleep study tests are categorised into different levels based on complexity and monitoring needs:

 Level 1: In-Lab Polysomnography (PSG)

-• Conducted overnight in a hospital or sleep center.
+• Conducted overnight in a hospital or sleep centre.

 • Comprehensive monitoring of brain waves, muscle activity, breathing patterns, and heart rate.